Arizonensis --> Sonoran Desert Naturalist --> Sonoran Desert Places --> Cave Creek Regional Park

 Field Trip: Nov.
 25, 2000

-A fresh carpet of annuals has take root, mostly growing close to the ground.
+A fresh carpet of annuals had taken root, mostly growing close to the ground.
 They will hold out until the danger of severe frost has passed, and, hopefully, more winter rains have fallen.
 Bluedicks, a lovely species of desert lily, have shot their reddish green leaves up to catch sunlight; they were abundant everywhere I walked.
 Mosses, lichens and living soil crusts were growing fairly well although the three weeks of dry weather has dried out the Selaginela (desert spike moss).

 Sponsored Links